mattwach/matrix_clock/README.md

 > TLDR: If you don't want to build the firmware (`matrix_clock.uf2`) yourself, I have a precompiled version under the [firmware](firmware) directory.

-Firmware is provided in the [src/](src) directory.
+Source files (written in C) are  provided in the [src/](src) directory.
 If you have never built PI Pico firmware before, run through the official [Getting started with the Raspberry Pi PICO](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) documentation first to get the needed tools up-and-running on your system.

 The instructions for building the clock firmware are the same as the guide linked above, but I created a small/simple [bootstrap.sh](src/bootstrap.sh)